ga83bar/Corona-applied-machine-learning/res/socialblade/README.md

-# Readme for the Socialblade Dataset
+# README for the Socialblade Dataset

 ## Data origin
 The data for this data set was scraped from [Socialblade](https://socialblade.com/), a website that tracks daily,